 Mobility and Independent Living Skills

-- Newcastle Children’s Vision Team in partnership with Guide Dogs for the Blind employs a qualified Children’s Habilitation Specialist who has experience in working with children with a diagnosed visual impairment from birth – 25 years.
+- Newcastle Children’s Vision Team works in partnership with Guide Dogs for the Blind.
+They employ a qualified Children’s Habilitation Specialist who has experience in working with children with a diagnosed visual impairment from birth – 25 years.

 - This input is seen as an integral part of the support offered by the Vision Team.
 The Habilitation Specialist liaises with the family, Qualified Teachers of Visual Impairment, staff in all educational settings and health professionals to ensure a co-ordinated and holistic approach.

 - Children and young people (CYP) with a visual impairment have access to mobility and independent living skills training.
 The development of these skills have life-long implications for a child’s ability to participate in social, recreational, educational and employment opportunities.